Memory in cyclically crumpled sheets: Introduction

 \section{Introduction}

 A crumpled sheet shows a distinct pattern of intersecting creases which carry the subtle imprints of the complex buckling pathways followed as a result of applied constraints~\cite{Amar1997,Blair2005,Boue2006,Witten2007,Croll2019}.
 The evolution of the observed disordered ridges and facets can provide broad lessons on a system that can typically only access metastable states~\cite{Matan2002,Fokker2019,Venkataramani2019}.
 While there have been considerable number of experimental and theoretical studies on memory effects after the application or removal of stress~\cite{Persson1998,Bertin2003,Thiria2011,Amir2012}, the evolution under repeated loading cycles has only started garnering attention more recently.
-As a result of sensitive dependence on the loading conditions, the sheet cannot be expected to pass the same path if the sheet is crumpled again, thus leading to further creases and hysteresis~\cite{Gottesman2018,Keim2019}.
-Nonetheless, the presence of creases influences how the sheet subsequently collapses when the loading cycle is repeated as the sheet rigidifies along the length of the crease, while becoming easier to fold about the crease~\cite{DiDonna2001}, leading to guided folding pathways as in origami~\cite{Santangelo2017}.
+As a result of sensitive dependence on the loading conditions, a sheet cannot be expected to pass the same folding path if it is crumpled again, thus leading to further creases and hysteresis~\cite{Gottesman2018,Keim2019}.
+Nonetheless, the presence of creases influences how the sheet subsequently collapses when the loading cycle is repeated as the sheet rigidifies along the length of the crease, while becoming easier to fold about the crease~\cite{DiDonna2001}, leading to guided folding pathways as in origami~\cite{Santangelo2017}, and possibly their Poynting response~\cite{Ribes2024}.
 Indeed, supervised strengthening folds and weakening of misfolds in a repeatedly crumpled sheet has been suggested as a paradigm for reinforced learning of structures in mechanical systems subjected to classes of forces~\cite{Stern2020}.
-It has been argued based on numerical simulations, that the energy landscape of a folded sheet can become deeper under repeated loading, driving the sheet to unique folding pathways even under unsupervised conditions~\cite{Stern2018}.
-However, investigations of these ideas have been conducted with actual sheets remain limited~\cite{Arinze2023}.
+It has been argued based on numerical simulations, that the energy landscape of a folded sheet can become deeper under repeated loading, driving the sheet to unique folding pathways ~\cite{Stern2018}.
+However, investigations with actual sheets remain limited~\cite{Arinze2023}.